mathiasdg/mijnenveger/README.md

-# mijnenveger
+# fireworks

+aug 2021

-simple version of minesweeper to refresh my JS skills and practice the use of the p5.js lib.
+animation of some fireworks with JS and canvas, to refresh my JS skills and practice the use of the p5.js lib.